bryce-sharman/accessto/readme.md

 ### 5. Download OpenTripPlanner JAR file

 *OpenTripPlanner* is distributed as a single stand-alone runnable JAR file.
-OTP v2.5.0 can be downloaded from their GitHub repository. https://github.com/opentripplanner/OpenTripPlanner/releases
+OTP v2.4.0 can be downloaded from their GitHub repository. https://github.com/opentripplanner/OpenTripPlanner/releases

-Download the 'shaded jar' file, *e.g.* **otp-2.5.0-shaded.jar**.
+Download the 'shaded jar' file, *e.g.* **otp-2.4.0-shaded.jar**.

+**_NOTE:_** OTP v2.5.0 is now available, however this version requires Java 21.
+Testing for `accessto` has only been completed using OTP v2.4.0.

 ### 6. Install Java